Southwest Airlines orders 34 more 737 MAX aircraft from Boeing

-The move lifts the carrier's firm orders for the MAX 7 aircraft to 234 planes in total. (bit.ly/3pvTNgF)
+The move brings the carrier's total orders for the MAX 7 to 234. (bit.ly/3pvTNgF)

-The mass rollout of COVID-19 vaccines and easing travel restrictions have bolstered hopes of a rebound in bookings for U.S. carriers after they suffered heavy losses in 2020.

 Reporting by Sanjana Shivdas in Bengaluru; Editing by Aditya Soni